p2w34/blog/2020-03-21-case-study-java-fp-using-vavr/case-study-java-fp-using-vavr.md

 so that we have at least a chance to log all exceptions not caught by our more granular instances of ```Try.of()```.

 ## Other aspects - with or without ifs?
-Both Java Streams and Vavr allow us to remove ifs from the code completely.
+Both Java Streams and Vavr allows for removing ifs from the code completely.
 For example, instead of:
 ```
 public boolean filter(String label) {